-- > Behavioural incidents, including removal from the classroom - > Attendance, permanent exclusion and suspension - > Use of pupil support units, off-site directions and managed moves - > Incidents of searching, screening and confiscation
+- Behavioural incidents, including removal from the classroom. - Attendance, permanent exclusion and suspension - Use of pupil support units, off-site directions and managed moves - Incidents of searching, screening and confiscation

-Anonymous surveys for staff, pupils, governors, trustees and other stakeholders on their perceptions and experiences of the school behaviour culture pupil support units, off-site directions and managed moves data is analysed and discussed at senior leadership meetings.
+Anonymous surveys for staff, pupils, governors, trustees and other stakeholders on their perceptions and experiences of the school behaviour culture

 The behaviour and exclusion data will be analysed every half term by the senior leadership team.
 Attendance data is analysed weekly by the senior leader for attendance and it is discussed regularly at senior leadership meetings.